ahdinosaur/secret-channel/SPEC.md

 # "Secret Channel" Specification

+Streaming authenticated encryption using ChaCha20-Poly1305 ([RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439)).

 ## Pre-requisites

 - The channel must be reliable and ordered: i.e. TCP.
 - Each channel key must be an ephemeral key for a single channel and discarded when the channel ends.
+    - To get an ephemeral key for a session, do a secure key exchange, such as [Noise](https://noiseprotocol.org/noise.html) or [Secret Handshake](https://dominictarr.github.io/secret-handshake-paper/shs.pdf) first.
+- For a duplex (bi-directional) connection between peers, create two secret channels (with separate keys), one in each direction.
 - A (key, nonce) pair must NEVER be re-used.

+## Security Guarantees

+`secret-channel` protects the stream from:

+- Stream truncation: avoided by checking for "end-of-stream" as the final chunk.
+- Chunk removal: the wrong nonce would be used, producing an AEAD decryption error.
+- Chunk reordering: the wrong nonce would be used, producing an AEAD decryption error.
+- Chunk duplication: the wrong nonce would be used, producing an AEAD decryption error.
+- Chunk modification: this is what an AEAD is designed to detect.

 ## Stream